 Top stock trading apps in the UK

 eToro is a trading platform with a difference.
-It has a social media slant to it, which has made it the Facebook of the stock trading app market.
+It has a social media slant to it, making it the Facebook of the stock trading app market.

-Another possible benefit to potential users is the ability to trade cryptocurrencies - an increasingly popular asset class.
+Another possible benefit to potential users is the ability to trade cryptocurrencies, an increasingly popular asset class.
 It is also possible to trade CFDs through eToro.
 However, these do pose a risk of significant losses should just one trade not go in the direction you anticipated.

 Finally, eToro does not charge commission on stock or ETF trades and does not charge management, rollover or ticket fees.
 However, you may find that the spreads are not quite as attractive as other platforms.